bicarbon8/dynamic-data-store/README.md

     lastActive: lessThan(timestampMilliseconds)
 }); // deletedRecords contains an array of all deleted records
 ```
+or by using the `clear` function to remove all records

 ### 2. Client-Server user management
 assuming you have a chat application where users are **NOT** required to log-in, but instead use a machine-generated fingerprint and a user-generated name to uniquely identify themselves and they need to be able to reconnect to a socket if there is a temporary disconnect as well as ensure no other users are using the same username at the same time...